meldurson/AllTameable/README_New.md

 This is an overhaul and rewrite of [AllTameable](https://www.nexusmods.com/valheim/mods/478?tab=description) from Buzz.

 ## DNA
-* All tameable creates can now have random colour and traits
+* All tameable creates can now have random colour and traits.
-* You can toggle both if you just want colour or just want traits
+* You can toggle both if you just want colour or just want traits.
 * Same as everything else, when breeding will inherit with variance from parents ( *Requires [CLLC](https://valheim.thunderstore.io/package/Smoothbrain/CreatureLevelAndLootControl/)* )
-* New equipment to show you a creatures DNA
+* New equipment to show you a creature's DNA.

 ![DNA](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/DragonDNA_5to1Zoom.png)

 ## New in 1.3
-* Works with Hildir's Update
+* Works with Hildir's Update.
-* Complete overhaul of eggs and hatching
+* Complete overhaul of eggs and hatching.
-  * Eggs now have levels inherited from parents and determines level once hatched
+  * Eggs now have levels inherited from parents and determines level once hatched.
-  * Dragon eggs now hatch the same as chicken eggs
+  * Dragon eggs now hatch the same as chicken eggs.
-  * All genetic functionality that was available with normal offspring now can apply to eggs
+  * All genetic functionality that was available with normal offspring now can apply to eggs.
-* Changed where taming tools are made, now required to use a crafting table
+* Changed where taming tools are made, now required to use a crafting table.
-* Added an advanced taming tool that can be used to interact with creatures from further away and command multiple creatures at a time
+* Added an advanced taming tool that can be used to interact with creatures from further away and command multiple creatures at a time.
-* Can cycle between different mass commands using the cycle key when looking at a tamed creature
+* Can cycle between different mass commands using the cycle key when looking at a tamed creature.
-* Added three tiers of special taming food that reduces taming time, made in the cauldron
+* Added three tiers of special taming food that reduces taming time, made in the cauldron.
-* Mutation chances are now split between levels, infusions, and effects
+* Mutation chances are now split between levels, infusions, and effects.
-* Can now log out and into a different world at it will reload your configs, no more need to quit and reopen
+* Can now log out and into a different world at it will reload your configs, no longer need to quit and reopen.
 ##
 __The current state of the mod includes the following features:__
 ![Creatures](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/LoxHatchlingUlv_5to1.png)

-* Ability to tame any creature specified in the config including added other mods
+* Ability to tame any creature specified in the config including added other mods.
-* Works in singleplayer, multiplayer, and dedicated server as long as all parties and the server have the mod installed
+* Works in singleplayer, multiplayer, and dedicated server as long as all parties and the server have the mod installed.
-* Added craftable items that when hovering over a creature and wielding the item it will show taming time and acceptable consumables
+* Added craftable items that when hovering over a creature and wielding the item it will show taming time and acceptable consumables.
-* Ability to have hatchable dragon eggs
+* Ability to have hatchable dragon eggs.
-* New Config solution to more easily manage creature tames
+* New Config solution to manage creature tames more easily.
-* CLLC integration(Optional):
+* CLLC integration (Optional):
-  * Levels of hatched dragon egg gets level chance from CLLC
+  * Levels of hatched dragon egg gets level chance from CLLC.
-  * Inheritance of effect and infusion from parents
+  * Inheritance of effect and infusion from parents.
-  * Mutation chance to get a different effect/infusion
+  * Mutation chance to get a different effect/infusion.
-  * Mutation chance for level to change (+1/-1) eg: two 3 star would have a chance to breed a 4 star and also 2 star
+  * Mutation chance for level to change (+1/-1) eg: two 3 star creatures would have a chance to breed a 4 star and also 2 star.
-* Added ability to remove option for taming
+* Added ability to remove option for taming.
-* Can set a healing amount when a tame consumes an item (this feature was removed in Hearth and Home)
+* Can set a healing amount when a tame consumes an item (this feature was removed in Hearth and Home).
-* Can breed Humans added by RRRNPC
+* Can breed Humans added by RRRNPC.
-* Can breed different creatures together (mainly useful for humans with male/female variants)
+* Can breed different creatures together (mainly useful for humans with male/female variants).
-* Can tame passive creatures such as Deer (or others added by mods such as Horems Wildlife)
+* Can tame passive creatures such as Deer (or others added by mods such as Horems Wildlife).
-* Can have specific offspring depending on mates
+* Can have specific offspring depending on mates.
-* Can set Trades for instant taming
+* Can set Trades for instant taming.
-* __Can turn on Simple Mode to only change taming and does not include custom procreation__
+* __Can turn on Simple Mode to only change taming and does not include custom procreation.__
-  * If do not need complex procreation and are having issues, turn this on in config
+  * If do not need complex procreation and are having issues, turn this on in config.
-* Special taming food that decreases taming time
+* Special taming food that decreases taming time.
-  * Made using the cauldron and uses completed tasty mead
+  * Made using the cauldron and uses completed tasty mead.
-  * Potion that can be drank that speeds up taming of all creatures in area
+  * Potion that can be drank that speeds up taming of all creatures in area.
-* Increased reach for interaction with creatures when using the taming tool
+* Increased reach for interaction with creatures when using the taming tool.
-* Can have creatures lay eggs
+* Can have creatures lay eggs.
-* Command multiple creatures at once with taming wand
+* Command multiple creatures at once with taming wand.
-* DNA that is randomized for every creature and can be breed for specific traits
+* DNA that is randomized for every creature and can be breed for specific traits.
-* Equipment to help with taming and breeding
+* Equipment to help with taming and breeding.
 * __Can tame some bosses!__
 ![Modor](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/DragonTower5to1.png)